proftwist/wordpress-plugins/mediafile-limiter/readme.txt

 * Upload_size_limit filter with priority 999 for limit override

 == Upgrade Notice ==

+= 1.1.0 =
+Updated to use megabytes instead of bytes for better usability.
+All existing settings will be automatically converted from bytes to megabytes.

 = 1.0.0 =
 First release of File Size Limit plugin with full upload restriction functionality.